 We’ve made paella on the grill several times and it’s an impressive dish to serve at a party, but it’s really pretty easy.
-We’ve used a mixture of Gerard Nebesky’s recipe, Tyler Florence’s recipe, and Maria Sinskey’s recipe as a guides, depending on what fresh seafood and sausage we can find.
+We’ve used a mixture of Gerard Nebesky’s recipe, Tyler Florence’s recipe, and Maria Sinskey’s recipe as a guide, depending on what fresh seafood and sausage we can find.

 We like to make ours directly on the grill.
 It was one of our favorite outdoor dishes to make with our friends in Chicago.
 It’s actually quite simple and versatile.
-We switch out different seafoods and sausages.
+We switch out different kinds of seafood and sausages.
 Sadly, Sarah can’t eat mussels anymore, so we either leave them out or she pick around them.
 We usually add a handful of manila clams since she can eat those.
 We like to use merguez sausage, and we haven’t yet tried putting fish or beans into it.
-It’s best best if you use a paella pan (the thin metal probably contributes to the desirable crust on the bottom), however, if you don’t have one you could use the largest skillet you can find.
+It’s best if you use a paella pan (the thin metal probably contributes to the desirable crust on the bottom), however, if you don’t have one you could use the largest skillet you can find.

 We prep all of the ingredients and then carry it all to the grill on a sheet pan – so we can put the hot paella pan back on the sheet pan for easy transport.
 Sometimes you’ll get a few shellfish duds that never open.
 Make sure to throw those away.

 - 6 pieces of chicken (mixture of thighs and legs)

 - 1 red bell pepper, diced